Weber Spirit II vs Genesis II: Which Gas Grill to Buy?

 Who Should Buy Which

-Buy the Weber Spirit II E-310 if you cook for a household of 2-5 people most weekends and your sessions run to the standard lineup: burgers, chicken, steaks, vegetables, occasional fish.
-The three-burner setup handles that load without crowding the grate.
-At around $529, you are getting a grill that will run reliably for years and produce the same quality food as the Genesis at 40 percent of the price difference.
-If your budget is $529-$600, do not stretch.
-The Spirit II is the right choice at this price.
+Buy the Weber Spirit E-310 if you cook for a household of two to five most weekends and your sessions run to the standard lineup: burgers, chicken, steaks, vegetables, the occasional fish.
+The three-burner setup handles that load without crowding the grate, and the compact footprint fits a smaller patio.
+You are getting a grill that will run reliably for years and produce the same quality food as the Genesis for a good deal less money.
+If you are shopping at the Spirit's price point, do not stretch.
+It is the right choice there.

-If you are genuinely undecided between the two: buy the Spirit II first.
-Most people who upgrade to the Genesis do so after a year of cooking and recognizing specifically that they want a side burner.
+If you are genuinely undecided, buy the Spirit first.
+Most people who move up to a Genesis do so after a year of cooking and recognizing specifically that they want more searing power or more room.
 That knowledge is more useful than buying up speculatively.
-The Spirit II is not a stepping stone.
-It is a complete grill.
-But if you do eventually outgrow it, Weber's trade-up value holds well.
+The Spirit is not a stepping stone, it is a complete grill.
+But if you do outgrow it, the Genesis is the natural next step.

-The owners most satisfied with the Genesis upgrade are the ones who cook for groups consistently: neighbors over on a Saturday, a family of five or six most weekends, or anyone who hosts regularly enough that the side burner and extra square inches get real use, not occasional use.
-If that is your situation, buy the Genesis directly rather than stepping through the Spirit II first.
+The owners happiest with the Genesis are the ones who cook for groups consistently: neighbors over on a Saturday, a family of six most weekends, anyone who hosts often enough that the Sear Zone and the extra square inches get real use rather than occasional use.
+If that is you, buy the Genesis directly rather than stepping through the Spirit first.

 The Honest Case Against Each